 This marks another addition to the regular feature here at Little Indiana: Indiana Blogs.
 If you are an Indiana Blogger, please use the contact form and send me an email.
 You may be featured right here on Little Indiana.

-Indiana blog Decatur County History is a unique addition to a long line of Featured Indiana Bloggers because this one is part of the Greensburg-Decatur County Public Library!
+Decatur County History is an Indiana blog that is certainly a unique addition to a long line of Featured Indiana Bloggers because this one is part of the Greensburg-Decatur County Public Library.

 Indiana Blogs: Decatur County History